Riki-0-1/school/Readme.md

 #This is a school website
-#i am creating this a fully responsive website
+#I am creating this a fully responsive website